anuket-project/anuket-specifications/doc/tech/approach.md

 > **Note:** The Reference Model describes a logical separation of SDNu and SDNo interfaces to clarify the separation of administrative domains where applicable.
 In real deployment cases an Operator can select to deploy a single SDN controller instance that implements all needed administrative domain separations or have separate SDN controllers for each administrative domain.
 A common deployment scenario today is to use a single SDN controller handling both Underlay and Overlay Networking which works on the implementation level when there is only one administrative domain that owns both the HW Infrastructure and the only  SW Virtualisation Infrastructure.
 The nature of a shared Underlay Network that shall ensure separation and be robust is that all code in the forwarding plane and in the control plane must be under the scrutiny and life cycle management of the HW Infrastructure Layer.
 One consequence of this is that the Reference Architectures must not model collapsed SDNo and SDNu controllers since they must stay unaware of other deployed implementations  running on the same HW Infrastructure.

-Hence, when Networking now gets introduced into the Reference Model, it is important that SDN also is considered and that the two now existing Reference Architectures are harmonised with the new common Networking Reference Model.
-In the absence of a Networking Reference Model, both Reference Architectures have mostly been specifying networking as if they where the only single SW Infrastructure on a dedicated HW resource pool.

 <a name="5.1.3.4"></a>
 #### 5.1.3.4 Programmable Networking Fabric concept